 This banana bread is the perfect kids' lunch box treat.
 It's full of flavour and packed with protein.
 As well as being moist and chocolatey the coconut and quinoa flakes give it a lovely texture.
 Being nut-free it's suitable for children to take to school or to serve at kids birthday parties and the big kids will also enjoy it with their cuppa.

 * Please click on the green icon next to the ingredients listed below for extra details and helpful information.

 Preheat oven to 170c (fan-forced).
 Line a 21 x 10cm loaf tin with baking paper.

-Add the bananas, ghee (or coconut oil), honey and eggs to a food processor and blend for 12 - 15 seconds to combine well.
+Add the bananas, ghee (or coconut oil), honey, eggs and vanilla to a food processor and blend for approximately 18 seconds to combine well.

 Add the coconut flour, quinoa flakes, desiccated coconut, arrowroot, cacao, baking soda and salt and blend for 20 - 25 seconds.